Pinky-Cat/pinky-cat.github.io/indexes/interesting-websites.md

 - [Maid Spin](https://www.iklone.org/) - Otaku postings.
 - [Kottke](https://kottke.org) - News article on art, books, tech, video games, and civil rights in terms of impact.
 - [Lifeprint ASL](https://www.lifeprint.com/index.htm) - Curriculum, videos, and dictionary for ASL.
+- [The Generalist Academy](https://generalist.academy) - Brief entries on all sorts of subjects to spark farther reading.
+Author from Auckland, New Zealand.